“Omnes viae Romam ducunt!”

 How long does it take to build a website?

-Websites can take anywhere from under six weeks to over six months to build.
+Websites can take anywhere from three to six months to build.
 Much depends on the functionality required, how much content is provided by the organization and how quickly they provide feedback throughout the development phase.
 This infographic illustrates just how much work goes into building a website.
 If any steps are overlooked or rushed, results will suffer.
 It’s equally important to recognize that the client and developer have equal parts to play in the development of the website.
 An organization cannot simply hire someone to build their site and say “Call me when it’s done.”

 How does social media tie back to my website, and vice-versa?